 Why Novice Riders Get Hurt, and What We Can Do About It

-In the previous article in this series, we completed the process of teaching the emergency dismount, the tool that gives the rider’s body confidence that it can get safely to the ground in virtually any dangerous situation, and also teaches it that gripping with the legs makes things worse, not better.
+In Part 7, we completed the process of teaching the emergency dismount, the tool that gives the rider’s body confidence that it can get safely to the ground in virtually any dangerous situation, and also teaches it that gripping with the legs makes things worse, not better.
 (It will require much repetition before the body adjusts to these ‘new ideas.’)

 I did not cover emergency dismounts from a Western saddle, since I do not consider myself sufficiently qualified to discuss it.
 But my opinion is that the same dismount that rodeo competitors use when they dismount at speed to deal with a calf or steer would be a safe and effective emergency dismount.
 There is one possible difficulty.
 While the dismount you learned in the earlier articles will nearly always cause the horse to stop or at least hesitate—since you are jumping ahead of his center, and his prey instinct tells him to avoid you-the-predator, in the Western dismount you land behind his center, sending him forward, which could make the landing rougher.